- Using less energy

 Four main changes are needed to decarbonise the energy we all use:

 - Increase flexibility and storage.
-We need to store energy and use it more flexibly.

 8.2.1 Use Less Energy